GzyAftermath/GzyAftermath.GitHub.io/_pages/about.md

 Hi there!

-Currently, I am a M.S. student at Xidian University.
+I am an incoming Ph.D. student at NUS, I got my master's degree from Xidian University in 2024 and my bachelor's degree from Yunnan University in 2021.
 My research interest mainly lies in Efficient AI and generative models.

-I am seeking Ph.D. opportunities for Spring 2025 enrollment.
-If you are interested in my background and research, please feel free to drop me an Email.